AnsgarNell/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 7 steps.
 First, I made a selection based on color in order to filter and retain only yellow or white colored pixels.
-This was done using HLS color codification as read in other projects found in Internet, because of its excellent results.
+This was done using HLS color codification as read in other projects found in Internet (https://github.com/naokishibuya/car-finding-lane-lines), because of its excellent results.

 Then I converted the images to grayscale and smoothed the result using Gaussian blur function.
 After doing that I found the edges on the resulting image using the Canny edge detection function.
 Then I masked the image in order to retain only a zone of interest, which basically consists in a trapezoid there where we expect lane lines will be, in the bottom of the image.